Do1e

 sender = "noreply@do1e.cn" # Configure the sending email address

-sender_name = "s1" # Define the sender's name, here I define it as the server name
+sender_name = "s1" # Define the sender's name, here defined as the server name

 passwd = "xxxxxxx" # Email password, if it's a QQ email, it's the authorization code

-port = 465 # The port number for the sending email, usually this one
+port = 465 # Port number for sending email, usually this one

 receiver = "pjdiao@smail.nju.edu.cn" # Receiving email address